 I worked hard to excel in school and consistently ranked at the top of my class.

-With no job or money, my greatest source of support was my family, who welcomed me with open arms and provided me with all the help I needed to take care of my baby.
+With no job or money and facing financial struggles, my family became my greatest source of support.
+They welcomed me with open arms and provided the help I needed to care for my baby.

-I stayed with that company until I retired, grateful for the opportunities and support that helped me build a better life for myself and my family.
+I remained with that company until I retired, feeling grateful for the opportunities and support that allowed me to build a better life for myself and my family.

-I am proud to say that my son never lacked anything.
-He had more than enough.
+I am proud to say that my son never went without; he had more than enough.

 My main focus was on my son, and I didn't want anything to come between us.
-My child's life was everything to my.
+My child's life was everything to me.

 One of the greatest joys of my life was when my son graduated from college.